Rules and RegulationsJulie Ann Ladanan

 - One representative of each PLURAL+ International Jury Award winner will be invited to New York, with airfare and hotel accommodation paid, to present their work at the PLURAL+ 2018 Awards Ceremony in New York in November 2018.
 Only a youth entrant with one chaperone for each winning video will be flown to New York.

 - PLURAL+ 2018 will also select a video for the PLURAL+ Special Award for the Prevention of Xenophobia.
 The winner of this award will also be invited to New York, all travel expenses paid.

 - Additional awards may be given by PLURAL+ partners and may include equipment, travel or professional opportunities.
 IOM and UNAOC or PLURAL+ bear no responsibility regarding partner awards.
 See past partner awards here.

 - Winning videos will receive broad recognition and exposure through wide multi-platform distribution of their work, including broadcast, satellite, internet, film festivals and possibly DVD.

-- A prestigious international jury will announce the winners in New York during an event hosted at the Paley Center for Media in the Fall of 2016 in New York.
+- A prestigious international jury will announce the winners during the PLURAL+ Awards Ceremony in November 2018 in New York.